Katch

 Re-designed several primary features for the Katch iOS app and conducted discussion sessions with the Head of Product and the dev team.

-Goksu demonstrated strong analytical skills and could easily grasp the whole user journey from the first day of his work, which really impressed me.
+“Goksu demonstrated strong analytical skills and could easily grasp the whole user journey from the first day of his work, which really impressed me.
 Thanks to his user empathy skills he helped us redesign the navigation of the app and worked on a slack app which is still to be implemented.
-Goksu can challenge ideas that make him a great team member and I can envision he is going to have a great career in user experience design.
+Goksu can challenge ideas that make him a great team member.”

-— Anna Blasiak, Head of Product at Katch
+Head of Product, Katch

-After a quick onboarding that brought me up to speed, getting me to know about the issues that the product was facing at the time, the Head of Product and I conducted several brainstorming sessions to decide on the best medium to test the product-market fit and primary/secondary features.
+After a quick onboarding that brought me up to speed, getting me to know about the issues that the product was facing at the time, the Head of Product and I conducted several brainstorming sessions to decide on the best medium to test the product-market fit and primary / secondary features.

 We concluded that a Slack app would be the ideal medium as it is easy to prototype, it is relatively quick to develop, and, most importantly, most of our target audience would use Slack as part of their professional life regularly.